angleman/rrcache/README.md

 # rrcache

 Random Replacement Cache with TTL and preload option.
-A simple and clean (< 100 lines of code) cache that just works.
+A simple and clean RR cache that just works.

 See [Cache Types](https://en.wikipedia.org/wiki/Cache_algorithms) for a comparison of different cache algorithms